 City of Cape Coral Response to COVID-19

-FACE COVERINGS ARE REQUIRED TO ENTER ANY INDOOR CITY FACILITY.
+VISITORS ARE STRONGLY ENCOURAGED TO WEAR FACE COVERINGS WHEN ENTERING ANY INDOOR CITY FACILITY.

 For information about how to protect yourself against COVID-19, please visit https://www.coronavirus.gov/.

-- Visitors to City Hall and any other indoor City Facilities are required to wear face coverings.
+- Visitors to City Hall and any other indoor City facilities are strongly encouraged to wear face coverings.
 Visitors are asked to bring their own face coverings.
 Masks will be provided, if needed.